josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

   at an acceptable level, and improved where it makes sense in the future.
 This includes ensuring the timeliness of sharing of information and decisions, as well as seeking comment on prospective decisions.
-At the same time, we need to reset expectations around delegated authority so that once staff or an administrative support organization has been delegated certain authority it is clear that they are empowered to proceed in a particular area, so as to improve organizational efficiency, reduce friction, and improve the pace of work and decision-making.
-However, it is clear that enabling a group or staff to act within their delegated authority depends upon a clearer definition of roles and responsibilities, on improved transparency, on improved communications, and on trust (which is built upon all of those things over time).
+At the same time, we need to reset expectations around responsibility and authority so that once staff or an administrative support organization has been delegated certain authority by the definition of the new structure, it is clear that they are empowered to proceed in a particular area .
+This will improve organizational efficiency, reduce friction, and improve the pace of work and decision-making.
+  However, it is clear that enabling a group or staff to act within their proscribed authority depends upon a clearer definition of roles and responsibilities, on improved transparency, on improved communications, and on trust (which is built upon all of those things over time).

 * Define a Transition Plan: Determine what new IASA structure we need and define a transition plan from the model the IETF has today to